 Dan Cary, Michael Busha, and Marcela Camblor of the Treasure Coast Regional Planning Council

-This prestigious honor, to be awarded every two years, is to recognize an individual with exemplary talents in traditional architectural and urban design.
+This prestigious honor, awarded only on occasion, recognizes an individual with exemplary talents in traditional architectural and urban design.
 Charles Barrett, who passed away in 1996, was a man of extraordinary passion and talent.
 During his tenure with Duany Plater-Zyberk and Company, Charles’s work defined the highest level of design discipline and beauty and became a trademark for the CNU in its formative years.
 Charles’s spirit lives on in his drawings, in the colleagues he influenced, and in the communities that were built because of his drawings.
 This award preserves the memory of the standard he set for others to emulate.

 Recipient James Dougherty | James Dougherty, Director of Design at Dover, Kohl & Partners, has dedicated his career to help communities envision and implement a more sustainable future.
 His graphics, illustrating sustainable urban design and form-based code principles, have been published in over a dozen books and serve as examples of good traditional architecture and urban design.